Trouble in Shangri-La: Background

-Following promotion for her 1998 3-disc retrospective Enchanted and an accompanying tour (both at the insistence of her former label Atlantic, who wanted to capitalise on the 1997 reunion of Fleetwood Mac, and complete Nicks' six-album deal), Nicks finally continued to record her material for Shangri-La, enlisting the help of Sheryl Crow, who had been a fan of Nicks for some years.
-The pair worked on a couple of tracks that would end up on the soundtrack to the movie Practical Magic (see below), but Crow also contributed the song "It's Only Love", and performed on and co-produced several other tracks.
+Following promotion for her 1998 3-disc retrospective Enchanted and an accompanying tour (both at the insistence of her former label Atlantic, who wanted to capitalise on the 1997 reunion of Fleetwood Mac, and complete Nicks' six-album deal), Nicks finally continued to record Shangri-La, enlisting the help of Sheryl Crow, who had long been a fan of Nicks.
+The pair worked on a couple of tracks that would end up on the soundtrack to the movie Practical Magic (see below), but Crow also contributed the song "It's Only Love", and performed on and coproduced other tracks.
+"The first time she sang in front of me," Crow recalled, "I nearly dropped to the floor."
 The two became good friends and Nicks, in return, performed on Crow's 2002 album C'mon C'mon, including writing and providing lyrics for the b-side song "You're Not the One".
 The pair have also performed on stage together numerous times since the 1990s.

-When Crow's own career commitments in 1999 prevented her from completing work on the album, Nicks initially produced one track, "Bombay Sapphires", alone.
+When Crow's career commitments in 1999 prevented her from completing work on the album, Nicks initially produced one track, "Bombay Sapphires", alone.
 At the suggestion of their mutual management company, Macy Gray performed backing vocals.
-Nicks then enlisted the help of John Shanks for co-production duties on the remaining tracks to be recorded.
-He had previously sent her a demo of a track he had co-written with Damon Johnson, "Every Day", which she liked, and it was the first track the pair then recorded at Shanks' home.
+Nicks enlisted John Shanks for coproduction duties on tracks still to be recorded.
+He had previously sent her a demo of a track he had cowritten with Damon Johnson, "Every Day", which she liked; this was the first track the pair then recorded at Shanks's home.
 The track would also be released to radio as a single.
-Johnson recorded his own version of the song for his album Release in 2010.
-Shanks is also notable for helping Nicks to finally record a completed studio version of her 1976 composition "Planets of the Universe" after several failed attempts over the years with other producers.
-It was the last track to be completed for the album in late 2000, and it went all the way to #1 on Billboard's Hot Dance Music/Club Play chart.
+Johnson recorded his own version for his album Release in 2010.
+Shanks is also notable for helping Nicks to finally record a completed studio version of her 1976 composition "Planets of the Universe" after failed attempts over the years with other producers.
+It was the last track to be completed for the album in late 2000, and went all the way to #1 on Billboard's Hot Dance Music/Club Play chart.

-The dragon that is used for the "S" in Nicks' name on the album cover (and also appears elsewhere on the disc art) was drawn by Sarah McLachlan, who also provides keyboards and background vocals on the album's closing track, "Love Is".
+The dragon that is used for the "S" in Nicks' name on the album cover (and also appears elsewhere on the disc art) was drawn by Sarah McLachlan, who provides keyboards and background vocals on the album's closing track, "Love Is".